-The amount of the protected liabilities relating to benefits for or in respect of members shall be the estimated cost of securing these benefits to members by purchasing an annuity at the best value rate available in the market as estimated by the Board.
-The protected liabilities should be determined using the assumptions set out in the separate assumptions guidance.
+The amount of the protected liabilities relating to benefits for or in respect of members shall be the estimated cost of securing these benefits to members by purchasing an annuity at the best value rate available in the market as estimated by the Board. the protected liabilities should be determined using the assumptions set out in the separate assumptions guidance unless prior written agreement has been obtained from the Board to the use of alternative assumptions).
 They should be valued at the relevant time.